Problem Type Overview

 The other major concern is how to leverage a group, when the essential activity is typically private.
 A group composition of a vision statement is usually a bland compromise; an individual vision statement has the potential for being bold and innovative.

-Problems with Uncertainties are dominated by the unknown or unknowable variation in key variables.
+uncertainties are dominated by the unknown or unknowable variation in key variables.
 Typically solutions would vary significantly depending on some uncertain future development.
 The "solution" has to be contingent on future events, making for multiple possible solutions rather than one best solution.
 The problem solving effort has to be drawn out into the future so we can watch unfolding events and modify the solution as needed.
 The problem solving team cannot disperse; they have to remain engaged to oversee the adjustment of solutions as circumstances reveal themselves.

 ISSUES: By their very nature, these problems require making assumptions about an unknowable future; the process is fragile and easily attacked, but it is also essential.
 Assuming there is only one possible future would be the worst possible choice.